By: Jeremy Neisser

 The Argument -

-This is a little more than stability vs neutral, the crux of the argument for neutral runners not being able to wear stability shoes lies in the concern of “over correcting” one’s pronation through the gait cycle.
+This is a little more than stability vs neutral, the crux of the argument for neutral runners not being able to wear stability shoes lies in the concern of “over correcting” one’s excessive pronation through the gait cycle.
+So it's less about a pair of running shoes.

 Think about it this way.
-If a neutral runner—who may already have slightly higher to medium arches—puts on a stability shoe with a solid block of posting on the medial (inner) side of the shoe, then the arches will be blocked by said posting.
+If some who typically wears neutral running shoes—who may already have slightly higher to medium arches—puts on a stability shoe with a solid block of posting on the medial post (inner) side of the shoe, then the arches will be blocked by said posting.

 When your arches are blocked by the solid posting, this can either stop the process of pronation (which we know is actually a good and natural function in the body) or actually lead to overcorrection, which means the posting will actually push the foot outward and cause a neutral runner to start underpronating, or supinating.

-This is quite honestly a sound argument, as someone who has worked in a specialty running store for years, I have learned that if someone is a neutral runner, then try not to give them any stability shoe that will overcorrect their form.
+This is quite honestly a sound argument, as someone who has worked in a specialty running store for years, I have learned that if someone who typically wears neutral running shoes, then try not to give them any stability shoe that will overcorrect their form.

 Why This Argument May Be Problematic -